What wedges does Kate Middleton wear? Where to buy her summer shoe staples

 In the world of wedges it doesn’t come much more iconic - or chic - than Castañer’s designs and the Princess of Wales has worn her Carina 80 Suede Wedge Espadrilles to so many different events and engagements.
 Although the future Queen is a fan of bright colours, when it comes to her footwear she often goes much more classic and neutral and her Carina wedges are a toasted toffee brown tone.

 The Princess of Wales is a huge fan of the Carina 80 espadrilles and she has a gorgeous warm-toned neutral pair like these.
-This style is currently reduced to under £60, making them much more affordable and the tie up detail and classic jute sole make them so chic and timeless.
+The tie up detail and classic jute sole make them so chic and timeless and they're currently price matched at John Lewis.

 Black espadrilles are just as versatile as other neutral shades and are practical if you're worried about potential marks on the suede.
 You can currently get the Carina 80 style with 20% off at checkout at Harvey Nichols and they have the same beautiful design as Kate's brown wedges.